matiascr/etiquette/guides/how_tos/length_of.md

 by the value (in number of bytes) of the field with id `id: :field_x`.
 This is why we used the `id` in field "Length" and not in the others.

+## More specialized options

-If we don't have the aforementioned methods available to us, it's also possible to provide a `decoder: &capture/1` argument.
+If we can't specify the length of a field at the time declaration, it's also possible to provide a `decoder: &capture/1` argument.
+This can help us extract the value we want from the binary, using whichever method we want to determine the length of the field.
 To use, we need to provide a function capture that takes one argument and returns a tuple with the desired binary and with the remaining data, normally taking the form:

     @spec decoder(bitstring()) :: {pos_integer(), bitstring()}